 With larger knife sets, it’s sensible to invest in a knife block so the blades can all be stored safely (several knives jostling in a drawer will cause the blades damage).
 Morphy Richards’s five-piece stainless-steel knife block has 1,332 reviews, with 81 percent of those being five stars.
-Eighty-eight reviewers said the quality of the blades was excellent, while a further 76 reviewers said the stainless steel was easy to clean and well-made too.
+88 reviewers said the quality of the blades was excellent, while a further 76 reviewers said the stainless steel was easy to clean and well-made too.
 The knives slot into the block in a single row, so this is also a neater option for smaller spaces, and Morphy Richards sells it in other colours, including copper, red, steel, and titanium.
-At just over £30 it’s also great value — 48 reviewers wrote favourably about the price.
+It’s also great value — 48 reviewers wrote favourably about the price.

 Best-rated knife set (acrylic block)

 If you’re wanting a more modern option, this acrylic knife block is set at an angle and is made from clear plastic so you can see the knives inside.
 The set has 317 reviews, with an average review of 4.7 out of 5, and comes with a chef’s knife, a bread knife, a carving knife, a utility knife, and a paring knife.
 Not only do one in 10 customers say the stainless-steel blades are sharp, but 12 customers also said the knife block, which helps keep things tidy, was more modern and stylish than wooden or steel options.
 The blade design features nonstick grooves that help prevent food from sticking to the blades, though the manufacturer says this means the knives should only be hand-washed.
 This model also comes with a ten-year guarantee.

 Best-rated knife set (wooden block)